filipvalentin/fastly-image-viewer-net9/README.md

 ## To Do
   - [x] Rewrite the UI & controls;
   - [x] Expand zoom functionality: panning, clamping, zoom to pointer
-  - [ ] Installer / portable folder
+  - [x] Installer / portable folder
   - [x] Improve performance

 <br/>

 ## How to
  - **Modify & Build**: Clone the repo.
 Make sure you have *.NET Desktop Development* packages installed.
- - **Install**: Someday I'll provide an installer.
+ - **Install**: Use the provided installer, it (at least I hope) should automatically associate .heic files (if not, check the next step).
- - **In both cases, the final step**: right click on a .heic file > Properties.
+ - **In case the program was not associated to .heic**: right click on a .heic file > Properties.
 On the "Opens with:" section click on `Change ...` button.
 Browse for ***fastly-image-viewer-net9.exe*** and click OK.
 Now the app will open your .heic files!

-Target platforms: Windows 7 and above;
+Target platforms: Windows 7 and above; x64 only (can provide x86 if there is a demand)

 <br/>